souravkgoyal/Multilingual-Text-Classification--XLM-Roberta/README.md

 # Multilingual-Text-Classification--XLM-Roberta
-To build multilingual models with English-only training data to find the toxicity among Mutilingual Comments
+To build multilingual models with English-only training data to find the toxicity among Multilingual Comments